grzegorzmazur/yacas/docs/reference_manual/lists.rst

    sort a list

-   :param list: list to sort
-   :param compare: function used to compare elements of {list}

-   This command returns {list} after it is sorted using {compare} to compare elements.
-The function {compare} should accept two arguments, which will be elements of {list}, and compare them.
-It should return ``True`` if in the sorted list the second argument should come after the first one, and ``False`` otherwise.
+   This command returns ``list`` after it is sorted using ``compare`` to compare elements.
+The function ``compare`` should accept two arguments, which will be elements of ``list``, and compare them.
+It should return :const:`True` if in the sorted list the second argument should come after the first one, and :const:`False` otherwise.

-   The function {HeapSort} uses the :func:`heapsort algorithm
+   The function :func:`HeapSort` uses the :func:`heapsort algorithm
-   <http://en.wikipedia.org/wiki/Heapsort>` and is much faster for
+   <http://en.wikipedia.org/wiki/Heapsort>` and is much faster for large lists.
-   large lists.
-The sorting time is proportional to :math:`n*\ln(n)` where :math:`n` is the length of the list.
+   The sorting time is proportional to :math:`n\ln(n)` where :math:`n` is the length of the list.

    :Example: